EnvGen/POGENOM/docs/source/Usage.rst

   Filters used for selecting mapped reads to be included in the BAM file.
   Here it selects only paired reads (-f 2) and avoids optical duplicates (-F 1024).
   If no filters are required, then set an empty string ("samtools_view_alignment_extra_filters": "",)

-"min_coverage": 10,
-  Minimum genome coverage per sample per genome (higher than, not included), integer.
-  When "mode": "prefilt", a min_coverage value lower than 10 will select all samples, and the prefilter will be obsolete.

-"min_breadth": 40,
-  Minimum genome breadth per sample per genome.
-Integer.

-"min_bsq_for_cov_median_calculation": 15,
-  Minimum base quality when counting the number of bases per genome position during coverage calculation.
-Integer number.

 "freebayes_parameters": "-C 4 -p 1 --pooled-continuous --read-max-mismatch-fraction 0.05 --min-alternate-fraction 0.01 -q 15",
   Parameters used during variant calling.